Oral History Information

 Jim Marshall was in a full body cast as a 12-year-old boy due to polio.
-He managed to overcome the incredible odds to not only walk again, but also became a trained tap dancer.
-He has since founded a charity to help crippled children and tap danced at charity events to raise money for the cause.
-Of course along the way Jim designed and produced the revolutionary guitar amplifiers with his name that forever changed the way rock and roll was heard.
-He has played a major role in the growth and expansion of the music products industry and has spent many trade shows shaking hands and posing for photographs.
+He managed to overcome the incredible odds to not only walk again, but also to become a trained tap dancer.
+He founded a charity to help crippled children and tap danced at charity events to raise money for the cause.
+Of course along the way Jim designed and produced the revolutionary guitar amplifiers with his name, that forever changed the way rock and roll was heard.
+He played a major role in the growth and expansion of the music products industry and spent many trade shows shaking hands and posing for photographs.